 Lead bait encourages folks to download something of value in exchange for their email address.
 Featuring free downloads on your website is a great way to capture email addresses and introduce prospects to how you can help.
 I recommend a whitepaper, checklist, or eBook available for download on your website.
 You can view a bunch of whitepaper and eBook examples for advisors here.

 10. THE HOLY GRAIL: A BOOK

-Writing a book sets you apart as an expert in your field, especially if you have a unique niche.
+Writing a book sets you apart as an expert in your field — especially if you have a unique niche.
 Completing your book is less expensive than you may think and can help you get speaking engagements and media exposure.

 Before you invest in your marketing, take some time to think through your long-term goals and consider which pieces of the puzzle you may already have.
-There are plenty of effective techniques to get more mileage out of existing content, videos, and publications you have already created.
+There are plenty of effective financial advisor marketing techniques to get more mileage out of existing content, videos, and publications you have already created.

-Not ready to start building your marketing framework?
-Stay in touch by connecting with me on LinkedIn, visiting my blog, and watching my video courses.
+Not ready to start building your marketing framework just yet?
+Stay in touch by connecting with me on LinkedIn, visiting my blog, and watching my catalog of webinars.